How the kiddie tax may affect your clients

 What is the Kiddie Tax?

 The Kiddie Tax was written to close a tax loophole that allowed high-income individuals to transfer their earnings to their children.
-This would, previously, shelter the assets and take advantage of their child's lower tax rate.
-Under the Kiddie Tax, however, if the child's interest, dividends, and other unearned income total more than $2,100 (in 2018), part of that income may be subject to tax at the rates that apply to trusts and estates.
+This would, previously, shelter the assets and take advantage of their child’s lower tax rate.
+Under the Kiddie Tax, the first $1,100 of a child’s unearned income is tax-free, and the next $1,100 is subject to the child’s tax rate.
+Any additional earnings above $2,200 are taxed at the child’s parents’ marginal tax rate.

 Normally, the unearned income of the child will not be counted towards the Kiddie Tax if they are over 19.
 However, if the child is a full-time college student between the ages of 19 and under 24, and they aren’t able to provide more than half of their own support from their own earned income, they will still be subject to the Kiddie Tax.